MicrosoftDocs/cloud-adoption-framework/docs/industry/retail/manage.md

 ---
-title: "Managing the cloud in the retail industry"
+title: Managing the cloud in the retail industry
 description: Managing a portfolio of retail applications in the cloud.
 Use these questions to create a baseline from which to work.
 author: BrianBlanchard
 ms.author: brblanch